KiddoV/datum/packages/datum_docs/content/guides/custom_adapters/supabase_adapter.md

 title: Supabase Remote Adapter
 ---

-This guide shows how to use the production-ready Supabase remote adapter for Datum from the example project.
+This guide shows how to implement a complete Supabase remote adapter for Datum.

 ## Overview

-The Datum example project provides a complete Supabase adapter implementation that includes real-time synchronization, relationship support, and comprehensive error handling.
-This adapter uses PostgreSQL's real-time capabilities through Supabase.
+Supabase provides real-time database capabilities with PostgreSQL and works seamlessly with Datum's synchronization features.
+This adapter uses Supabase's realtime subscriptions for live data sync and PostgREST for CRUD operations.

 ## Setup